steffenskov/Dapper.DDD.Repository/README.md

 Also it's somewhat inspired by [Domain-Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design) and as such uses the word `Aggregate` rather than `Entity` as well as the term `ValueObject`.
 It also allows you to configure everything strictly outside your `Domain` layer, in order to keep the domain free from information about how your persistance works.
 This makes it easier to replace the persistance, should you ever want to do that.

 **NOTICE**: The current codebase is still very much "work-in-progress", as such these features are still not fully implemented, but are being worked on:
-- Using a value object as Id
 - Prefixing ValueObject columns in the database (e.g. Address_Road, Address_Zipcode, Address_City)
-- Inheritance of repositories with custom interfaces
+- Inheritance of repositories for usage with own interfaces
 - Cleaning up in general
 - Performance optimization of property lists (will be changed into dictionaries for O(1) lookups in the future)
+- Integration tests of IViewRepository

 ## Installation: